ngreenlaw/cs496CMD/README.md

 pip install --upgrade watson-developer-cloud
 ```

-First run egyptclass.py then run egypttest.py to see the test in action
+First start the virtual environment, then run python escapeTheTomb.py and enter new game